Marie-Thérèse Charlotte de Lamourous

 Marie-Thérèse de Lamourous (November 1, 1754 – September 14, 1836) was a French laywoman who was a member of the underground Catholic Church during the French Revolution.
-After the Revolution she founded a house for repentant prostitutes at Bordeaux called "La Maison de La Miséricorde" (The House of Mercy).
-Her feast day is September 14.
+After the Revolution she founded a house for repentant prostitutes at Bordeaux called La Maison de La Miséricorde ("The House of Mercy").

 Early life

 Marie Thérèse Charlotte de Lamourous was born at Barsac, Gironde on November 1, 1754.
 She was the first of 11 children born to Louis Marc Antoine de Lamourous du Mayne and Elisabeth de Vincens de Lamourous du Mayne.
 Only five children survived into adulthood.
 Both families were prominent and very old French nobility.
 Louis Marc Antoine was a lawyer (after his father) and was attached to the Bordeaux parlement.

-The family moved to Bordeaux in 1766, when Lamourous was 12.
-There she received her First Communion in 1767 and was educated by her mother, who had attended a convent school.
+The family moved to Bordeaux in 1766, when de Lamourous was 12.
+She received her First Communion in 1767 and was educated by her mother, who had attended a convent school.
 Marie Thérèse was educated in the traditional subjects of mathematics, reading, and writing, but also in agriculture.

 The French Revolution

-With the outbreak of the French Revolution in 1789, Lamourous (then 35) became a faithful member of the underground Catholic Church.
+With the outbreak of the French Revolution in 1789, de Lamourous (then 35) engaged in the underground Catholic Church.
 She was an important link in the network of ministries and good works that developed under the vicar general of the Archdiocese of Bordeaux, Joseph Boyer.
-Aside from visiting the sick, teaching catechism, visiting prisoners and helping to keep the clergy in touch, Lamourous, dressed as a peasant, would enter the offices of the committee of supervision and read the list of planned arrests and executions while pretending to clean the building.
+Aside from visiting the sick, teaching catechism, visiting prisoners and helping to keep the clergy in touch, de Lamourous, dressed as a peasant, would enter the offices of the committee of supervision and read the list of planned arrests and executions while pretending to clean the building.
 She used this information to help people escape the guillotine.

 In 1794 authorities in Paris expelled all French nobility from France's port cities.
-Lamourous, her father, two sisters, and two very young nephews moved to the family’s estate at Pian.
-Lamourous would still return to Bordeaux frequently to continue her ministries there.
+De Lamourous, her father, two sisters, and two very young nephews moved to the family’s estate at Pian.
+De Lamourous would still return to Bordeaux frequently to continue her ministries there.

-The parish at Pian was without a priest and Lamourous became like a pastor for that congregation.
+The parish at Pian was without a priest and de Lamourous became like a pastor for that congregation.
 She gathered people together for Sunday worship, taught catechism and even "heard" confessions (she could not grant absolution, but she listened and gave advice).
-In the absence of a priest, she gave her own confession to a portrait of Vincent de Paul.
+In the absence of a priest, she made her confession to a portrait of Vincent de Paul.
 Despite all these ministries she was able to live a rather secluded and contemplative life in a small hermitage on her property.

-With the rise of Napoleon in 1800 the Revolution ended and Lamourous (now 46) was able to move back and forth from Bordeaux freely.
+With the rise of Napoleon in 1800 the Revolution ended and de Lamourous (now 46) was able to move back and forth from Bordeaux freely.